Veronica0206/Extension_projects/Part 6/OpenMx_demo6.md

-Estimating knots and Knot-knot Association of PBLSGMs in the framework of individual measurement occasions
+Assessing Mediational Processes in Parallel Bilinear Spline Growth Curve Models in the Framework of Individual Measurement Occasions.

 ================
 Jin Liu